kadena-community/kadena.js/packages/apps/docs/src/docs/quick-start.md

 You can learn more about these topics in the [Build](/build) documentation for developers.
 Here are some suggested next steps:

-- Start learning the Pact programming language with [Get started with Pact](/build/pact/get-started-with-pact).
+- Start learning the Pact programming language with [Get started with Pact](/build/pact).
-- Explore hands-on coding projects in [Coding projects](/coding-projects/coding-projects).
+- Explore hands-on coding projects like the [Election workshoop](/build/election) or the [Goliath faucet contract](/build/faucet).
-- Learn how to interact with the blockchain and deployed contracts using [Kadena API](/api) calls and [call templates](/guides/craft-api-call).
+- Learn how to interact with the blockchain and deployed contracts using [Pact REST API](/reference/rest-api), [Chainweb API](/reference/chainweb-api), and [call templates](/build/templates).
 - Join the [Kadena Discord community](https://discord.gg/kadena) for support and discussions.